 Expo app integration with React Native Stallion

-Learn how to migrate your Expo app from EAS Updates or Expo Updates to React Native Stallion for faster, affordable OTA updates.
+Expo integration guide - Learn how to migrate your Expo app from EAS Updates or Expo Updates to React Native Stallion (Stallion Software) for faster, affordable OTA updates.
+Includes npm install -g expo-cli setup instructions.

 Note: